 EFL influenced formulating a National Wetlands Conservation policy through a landmark case to safeguard Muthurajawela wetlands

-EFL influence the government of Sri Lanka once more to halt the construction of another coal power plant in Sampur
+EFL influenced the government of Sri Lanka to halt the construction of the Sampur coal power plant.

 Contributing to formulate the 6th National Report on Biodiversity